 Best Saloons

 You can quench your thirst and cool your eyeballs down when you walk in from the blinding sun for happy hour or duck inside at night to bathe in the reds, greens and blues of bar neon.
-These are our favorite Arizona saloons, a dirty dozen of them: Museum Club, Flagstaff (1931) Abe's Old Tumacacori Bar, Tumacacori (1929) Spirit Room, Jerome (1898) Canyon Club, Williams The Palace, Prescott (1901) Drift Inn, Globe (1902) Crystal Palace, Tombstone (1882) Buffet Bar, Tucson (1934) St. Elmo Bar, Bisbee (1902) World Famous Sultana Bar, Williams (1912) Paul & Jerry's Saloon, Jerome (1899) Nellie E. Saloon (Desert Bar), Parker (1983) Honorable Mention: *Buckskin Tavern, Fredonia (1934) Cleator Bar, Cleator (1903) Durant's, Phoenix (1950) *Stock Exchange Saloon, Bisbee (1905) *These bars are closed and for sale.
-Buckskin Tavern is listed at $595,000 in June 2022. |
+These are our favorite Arizona saloons, a dirty dozen of them: Abe's Old Tumacacori Bar, Tumacacori (1929) Spirit Room, Jerome (1898) Canyon Club, Williams The Palace, Prescott (1901) Drift Inn, Globe (1902) Crystal Palace, Tombstone (1882) Buffet Bar, Tucson (1934) St. Elmo Bar, Bisbee (1902) World Famous Sultana Bar, Williams (1912) Paul & Jerry's Saloon, Jerome (1899) Nellie E. Saloon (Desert Bar), Parker (1983) Buckskin Tavern, Fredonia (1934) Honorable Mention: *Museum Club, Flagstaff (1931) Bikini Lounge, Phoenix (1947) Cleator Bar, Cleator (1903) Durant's, Phoenix (1950) **Stock Exchange Saloon, Bisbee (1905) *Closed Halloween 2025.
+For sale at $1.85 million. **Closed for several years.
+Hope for reopening. |

 Editor's note: The dates for these saloons refers to when each building first opened but not in every case as a saloon.
 See Arizona's Best Neon: http://www.ontheroadarizona.com/bestneon.html |